dwilliam62/nix-iso/README.md

 ### Custom NixOS install and recovery ISOs based on nixos-unstable, with a focus on

-modern filesystem support (Btrfs, ZFS, XFS, ext4, bcachefs) and a robust recovery toolset.
+modern filesystem support (Btrfs, XFS, ext4 ) and a robust recovery toolset.

 Credits